 Once your little one recognizes letters and has the hand strength to hold a pencil, they’re ready to start tracing!
 My biggest emphasis is to keep things fun.
+I’ve also got another post filled with literacy tips that you can click here to read.
 Supplement activities like writing and worksheets with games, and technology, and keep offering activities that work on fine motor control.
 The root of all of these things should emphasize general phonemic awareness skills, so as to prepare your children for reading later on.

 Once they feel confident in their abilities to recognize, write, and say individual letters, you can move on to the beginning sounds of words and high-frequency words.
 This will set them up for literary success as they begin reading.